fractalego/parvusdb/README.md

 ### The keyword SET
 This command let us modify the content of a graph.
-For example, if we want to change the text the node `a`
+For example, if we want to change the text of the node `a`
 ```
 MATCH {'tag': 'PERSON'}(a), {'relation': 'LIVES_AT', 'name': 'r1'}(a,b), {'tag': 'PLACE'}(b)
 SET (assoc a "text" "not john anymore");